OpenAVNS/OpenAVNS/README.md

 ## Project Goals / Timeline
 _2025_
-* _August_ set up project structure, onboard contributors, assign tasks, generate block diagrams of system
+* _August:_ set up project structure, onboard contributors, assign tasks, generate block diagrams of system
-* _September_ design and tape out first version of PCB, develop test firmware, generate proof of concept drawings / mock-ups for enclosure and user interface
+* _September:_ design and tape out first version of PCB, develop test firmware, generate proof of concept drawings / mock-ups for enclosure and user interface
-* _October_ test and document initial PCB and firmware for power draw, output integrity, and safety, develop initial app prototype, combine board needs and enclosure drawings to create CAD model
+* _October:_ test and document initial PCB and firmware for power draw, output integrity, and safety, develop initial app prototype, combine board needs and enclosure drawings to create CAD model
-* _November_ tape out second version of PCB designed for enclosure, conduct fit test, create alpha version of iOS and Android app
+* _November:_ tape out second version of PCB designed for enclosure, conduct fit test, create alpha version of iOS and Android app
-* _December_ first system tests of prototype device (HW + FW + Enclosure + App)
+* _December:_ first system tests of prototype device (HW + FW + Enclosure + App)

 ## Disclaimer
 The contents of this document, the OpenAVNS repository on GitHub, and any other documents or communication released by the OpenAVNS project (the “Materials”) are subject to revision.
 No representation or warranty, express or implied, is provided in relation to the accuracy, correctness, completeness, or reliability of the information, opinions, or conclusions expressed in this repository.